naveenreddiedodla/M3_grpno.48/Remote_keyless_Entry(RKE)/1_Requirements/README.md

 #### 2.RKE operates by broadcasting radio waves on a particular frequency

 ## 1.3 Features
-### LCD display should be provided on the keyfob to display the car's status.
-### High security is provided to unlock the system.
-### It shall print the car's window status on LCD (Blue switch on - All led on at the same time)
-### It shall print the car's alarm status on LCD (Blue switch press two times - All led off at the same time)
-### It shall print the car's battery information on LCD (Blue switch press three times - All led on in clockwise manner)
-### It shall print the car's door status on LCD (Blue switch press four times - All led on in clockwise manner)
+### It shall activation/deactivation alarm for Three User Button Clicks.
+### It shall Lock the car for one User Button Click.
+### It shall activate approach light for Four User Button Clicks.
+### It shall Unlock the car Two User Button Clicks.

 ## 1.4 State of art
 ### The main focus of this project is to operate the car's window , alarm , battery and door.
 The frequency set in the RKE will be matched with the car as per requirements set in the code.
 A security code shall be fixed which ensures security to the car.
 A LCD screen can be seen which displays all the current status of the car.
 We can further operate the car using this information.By combining all these features a final product is made known as BiCom.
 As the technology is increasing rapidly these kind of automations are very useful in our daily lives.